 The Board's Corporate Governance Principles and the Audit Committee, the Nominating and Governance Committee and the Talent and Compensation Committee charters are available on Kontoor's website (www.kontoorbrands.com) and will be provided free of charge to any person upon written request directed to the Corporate Secretary.
-Other than the text of the Corporate Governance Principles, the charters of the Audit Committee, the Nominating and Governance Committee and the Talent and Compensation Committee, and the Code of Conduct, we are not including the information contained on or available through our corporate website as part of, or incorporating such information by reference into, this Proxy Statement.
+Other than the text of the Corporate Governance Principles, the charters of the Audit Committee, the Nominating and Governance Committee and the Talent and Compensation Committee, and the Code of Conduct, we are not including the information to preference into, this Proxy Statement.